Contraception for heavy & painful periods

 When the pill was developed over 50 years ago, researchers believed the idea would be more palatable if women still experienced a monthly bleed.
 In an effort to appease the Pope, the guidance replicated the natural 28-day cycle and resulted in the 7-day break every twenty-one days.
 But the bleed that comes along during that pill-free break is not actually a period; it’s a withdrawal bleed.

 Whilst on the combined pill, the endometrium (the lining of the womb) only grows a small amount, meaning the need for a monthly bleed is not necessary.
 It is perfectly safe to take the pill continuously, and advice has recently been updated to support this.
-Check out our complete guide on ‘Taking the pill continuously.
+Check out our complete guide on taking the pill back to back.

-When the pill is taken in this way, the hormones in the pill bind to receptors in the endometrium and prevent you from bleeding.
+When the pill is taken in this way, the hormones in the pill stabilise and thin the endometrium and prevent you from bleeding.
 Over time though you may experience breakthrough bleeding.
-This may present as spotting or as a heavier, more period-like bleed and can indicate the need for a break, for a maximum of seven days.
+This may present as spotting or as a heavier, more period-like bleed and can indicate the need for a break, for 4 days.
 You can then return to taking the pill continuously, missing the withdrawal bleed breaks.

 Studies show breakthrough bleeding is more likely to occur with continuous use – as opposed to cyclical use with a 7-day break.
 But over time, the frequency and intensity of this breakthrough bleeding decreases.